ratesquant/ACQ/README.md

 # Interpolation
 The following functions for interpolation are currently implemented:

-	1. acq_interpolator_create(x, y, method, bounds) - create interpolator object
+	1. acq_interpolator_create(x, y, method, bounds) - creates interpolator object (returns a handle)
-	2. acq_interpolator_eval(interpolator, x) - evaluate interpolation at specified point
+	2. acq_interpolator_eval(interpolator, x) - evaluates interpolation at specified point (first argument is a handle created using acq_interpolator_create function)
-	3. acq_interpolation(xi, x, y, method, bounds) - create interpolater and compute interpolation at specified point
+	3. acq_interpolation(xi, x, y, method, bounds) - creates interpolater and computes interpolation at specified point

 Interpolaton method is specified using method argument.
 The argument is optional, linear interpolation is used by default.
 Currently implemented methods are
     0. Nearest - nearest point interpolation